jlanssie/xliff-converter/README.md

 # xliff-converter
-A CSV to Xliff converter
+A CSV to Xliff converter.